 Mobile virtual network operators, or MVNOs, create their “virtual networks” by buying and reselling minutes and megabytes from the four major carriers.
 Their plans offer increased flexibility and, in many cases, lower costs.
 The downside is that you don’t get the reliable customer service you can expect from leading providers.

 - Page Plus.
 Another TracPhone brand, Page Plus is one of the few MVNOs that runs over Verizon’s top-rated network.
 Its most bare-bones monthly plan, for $12, includes 250 minutes, 250 texts, and 10MB of data at 3G speed.
 Higher-tier plans, ranging from $30 to $70 per month, include 4G LTE speed, along with higher usage limits.
-Page Plus also offers pay-as-you-go plans, starting at $10 for 120 days of use, with 100 free minutes and $0.10 for each additional minute; you can also text for $0.05 per message and use data at $0.10 per MB.
+Page Plus also offers pay-as-you-go plans, starting at $10 for 120 days of use.
+This includes 100 free minutes and $0.10 for each additional minute; you can also text for $0.05 per message and use data at $0.10 per MB.
 At each tier of pay-as-you-go service, the number of minutes increases and the price for each additional minute drops.
-So, for $80 you can get 2,000 minutes good for an entire year and pay only $0.04 for additional minutes – though prices for texts and data are unchanged.
+So, for $80 you can get 2,000 minutes good for an entire year and pay only $0.04 for additional minutes.
+However, prices for texts and data are unchanged.

 - Republic Wireless.
 With Republic Wireless, you get most of your data over WiFi, switching over to Sprint’s LTE network only as needed.
-This allows Republic to offer service at much lower rates than other providers.
-Its cheapest plan is $5 per month for unlimited talk, text, and data, but only over WiFi – if there’s no hotspot in range, you’re out of luck.
-For $10 per month, you can use the cell network for talking and texting only; for $25, you get 5GB of data at 3G speed; and for $40, your speed jumps to 4G levels.
-One catch is that you can’t bring your own device, although Republic offers a choice of two Motorola smartphones that Digital Trends describes as surprisingly functional.
+This allows Republic to offer service at lower rates than most other providers.
+Its cheapest plan is $15 per month for unlimited talk and text, with data available only over WiFi.
+At higher tiers, you can get more data at 3G and 4G LTE speeds – starting at $20 a month for 1GB and going up to $90 for 10GB.
+One catch is that you can’t bring your own device, although Republic offers a choice of several smartphones from Motorola, Samsung, and Nexus.

-- Giv Mobile.
-Giv Mobile has a special perk: It gives a portion of your monthly bill to charity.
-Its monthly plans start at $20 for unlimited talk and text, plus 250MB of data at 3G or 4G speed.
-From there, plans go up to $60 per month for unlimited talk, text, and data, with the first 4GB of data at 4G LTE.
-Whichever plan you choose, 8% of your payment goes to a charity that you can choose from a list of more than 30.
+- TPO Mobile.
+TPO Mobile has a unique perk: It gives a portion of your monthly bill to charity.
+Its monthly plans start at $8 for unlimited texts, plus 1,000 talk minutes and 500MB of data at 4G LTE speed.
+From there, plans go up to $60 per month for unlimited talk and text plus 7GB of data.
+Whichever plan you choose, 10% of your payment goes to a charity that you can choose from a list of more than 30.

 - Ting.
-Unlike other MVNOs, Ting doesn’t offer any “plans,” per se – instead, you pay for what you use.
+Unlike other MVNOs, Ting doesn’t offer any “plans,” per se.
+Instead, you pay for what you use.
 Starting with a base rate of $6 per device, you can add as many devices to your account as you like.
 Then, you tack on the three M’s – minutes, messages, and megabytes – as separate charges each month.
 There are several tiers of usage for each of the three Ms, and Ting bills you for whatever level of usage you hit in a given month across all your devices.
-For instance, you could pay $6 for one phone and add on one hour of call time for $3, send 500 messages for $5, and use 500MB of data for $12, for a total of $26.
-According to the site, the average Ting user pays $23 per month.
+For instance, you could pay $6 for one phone and add on 100 minutes of call time for $3, send 1,000 messages for $5, and use 500MB of data for $10, for a total of $24.

 How to Decide